 Vertual have installed systems in over 30 countries, changing the way radiotherapy professionals are trained and allowing access to high quality training for this cancer treatment modality.
 Radiotherapy itself is a developing field and VERT contributes to the saving of lives by ensuring Radiotherapy staff are properly trained in the use of new clinical technology.
 Better understanding of technology, via better training, translates into the professionals using the equipment more efficiently.

-FEO member Prof Andy Beavis will talk about how Vertual Ltd was started and developed into a successful company, and remains committed to Hull.
 Andy has worked for the EY NHS Trust for 27 years and has been involved in developing new treatment techniques and ensuring local patients get state of the art treatment.
-He will talk about the development of radiotherapy, how some of this happened in Hull, and some of the exciting local current developments.
+He talked passionately about the development of radiotherapy, how some of this happened in Hull, and some of the exciting local current developments.

 As VERTual’s Chief Scientific Officer and company Co-founder, Andy has recently been awarded an Innovation Gold Medal from the Institute of Physics and Engineering in Medicine (IPEM).

 IPEM Gold Medals are awarded annually and awarded to established professionals who have made outstanding contributions in the area of physics and engineering applied to medicine and biology.

 Members were also given the chance to have a short tour of the Queens Cancer Centre to see some of the High-Tech treatment facilities including their most recent developments, it was here they met with some of the treatment team who very kindly stayed to answer all of our questions.

 A HUGE thank you to Andy Beavis, his team and all the staff at the Queens Centre for giving this us this rare insight.